janvmusic/Learning/js-grammar/chapter13.md

 ```

 #### 13.1.3 Checking for types
 - Javascript is a dynamically-typed language.
-The type of a variable is determiend by its value.
+The type of a variable is determined by its value.
-- Variable definition symply assumes the type
+- Variable definition simply assumes the type
 - This can cause subtle bugs...
 ```javascript
   function Fun(func) {